 - We offer 4 half days and/or 4 full days. - Children must be fully potty trained to attend preschool. - Transportation is not provided for Head Start or Tuition Based Preschool.
-Parents must transport their children to and from the program. - GSRP students may be transported to and from school.
+Parents must transport their children to and from the program. - GSRP students may be transported to and from school following the elementary school bus schedule.

-Required Forms for All Preschool and Infant/Toddler Programs
+Required Forms for Preschool

-- Online Skyward Registration at www.hask12.org
+Online Skyward Registration at www.hask12.org

 - Birth Certificate- Copy

 - Immunization Record or waiver

 - Health Appraisal Form (Physical) must be submitted within thirty days of registration or the first day of school.
 The physical must have a physician's signature, stamp and the date.

 - Emergency Card